parsiad/mfhowards/README.md

 using namespace std;

 int main() {
-	// Example with three controls
+	// Example with control set C = {eat, pray, code} x ... x {eat, pray, code}
-	enum MyControlType { c1, c2, c3 };
+	// i.e., in each state, the controller can eat, pray, or code. enum MyControlType { eat, pray, code };

-	// You are not restricted to using an enum for your control type.
+	// You are not restricted to using an enum for your control type!
-	// e.g., to use doubles, remove the above and replace it with "typedef double MyControlType;"
+	// Any typename (e.g., double) works.

 	const auto A = [&](int i, int j, MyControlType c) {
 		// FILL THIS IN: Return a double corresponding to the (i, j)-th entry of A(c)